London String Quartet: Origins

 The viola player and composer Harry Waldo Warner (1874–1945) had trained at the London Guildhall School of Music under Alfred Gibson and Orlando Morgan.
 After giving some violin recitals he concentrated on viola.
 Charles Warwick Evans (1885–1974) had studied for 6 years at the Royal College of Music and became principal cello in the Beecham Opera Company, then leading cello in the Queen's Hall Orchestra.
 He resigned that post to devote himself to the String Quartet.

 In 1908 Warwick-Evans was leader of the Queen's Hall violoncellos and Waldo Warner was first viola in the New Symphony Orchestra.
 Warwick-Evans formed the idea of a string quartet worked up to the standard of a solo virtuoso, and approached Waldo Warner.
-He was enthusiastic, and then Petre was found and finally Albert Sammons, the new Concertmaster of Thomas Beecham's orchestra, to lead the quartet.
+He was enthusiastic, and then Petre was found and finally Albert Sammons, the new leader of Thomas Beecham's orchestra, to lead the quartet.

 They rehearsed four times a week for nearly two years before giving their first concert.
 There was to be no 'boss': if anyone disagreed with tempo or phrasing he spoke out, the point was discussed, and the decision made if necessary by voting.
 The first concert was on 26 January 1910, at Bechstein (Wigmore) Hall, as the 'New' Quartet, playing Dohnanyi in D flat, Tchaikovsky in D, and a Fantasy Quartet (No. i) of Waldo Warner's.
 Reviews were excellent: the second concert was in June 1910, of Debussy in G minor, Beethoven Op.
 59 no. 1, and a Fantasy of Balfour Gardiner's.
 Warwick-Evans suggested the name 'London String Quartet' and in 1911 it was adopted.